alexnitta/woodshed/README.md

 ## Getting started

+### Install dependencies

 1. If you don't have `yarn` installed yet, run `brew install yarn`.
 Other installation options [are available](https://yarnpkg.com/en/docs/install).
-2. Install and symlink all dependencies by running `lerna bootstrap` from the root of the monorepo.
+2. Install all dependencies by running `yarn` from the root of the monorepo.

+### Start up a top-level package

+To start up one of the top-level packages:

+1. Do either: `cd packages/web-cra` or `cd packages/web-next`
+2. Then do: `yarn start`

 Generally, you can find more detailed instructions on each package within its README.md file.
 ### How to know it's working

-You'll know that this particular way of transpiling TypeScript is working because you can do this:

-1. Follow directions under Getting started above.
-2. Start up the dev server for either `packages/web-cra` or `packages/web-next`:
-    - cd to `packages/web-cra` or `packages/web-next`
-    - run `yarn start`
-3. Make some changes in any package imported by the top-level package, i.e. in `packages/components` or `packages/utils`
-4. Notice that your changes in a lower-level package are immediately available in the top-level package, without any separate process watching for changes in the lower-level package.
+You'll know that this particular way of transpiling TypeScript is working because you can do start up a top-level app and then make some changes in a lower-level package, i.e. in `packages/components` or `packages/utils`, and those changes will be immediately available in the top-level package.
+This happens without any separate process watching for changes in the lower-level package.
 Hot module reloading works as you would expect.

 **This is the core feature of this boilerplate, and the thing that is hard to figure out when you're trying to set things up from scratch.**